Preparation Tips for CA Intermediate May 2023 Group 2 Papers

 - Core Banking Systems.

-In Enterprise Information systems most scoring and easiest topic is Flowchart and Decision Table.
+In Enterprise Information systems most scoring and the easiest topic is Flowchart and Decision Table.
 A question covering 8 marks is generally seen in the paper.
-Most of the times the question arrives in the exam paper from the ICAI material either the study material or the practice manual.
+Most of the time the question that arrives in the exam paper is from the ICAI CA Intermediate study material either the study material or the practice manual.

-The problems generally faced by the students is lack of revision which makes them blank in the exam even after studying alot, so revise it daily.
+The problem generally faced by the students is lack of revision which makes them blank in the exam even after studying a lot, so revise it daily.

-Don’t stick on a single topic for the whole day.
-If you are not getting that topic then move on and mark it so that you can take help of your teachers.
+Don’t stick to a single topic for the whole day.
+If you are not getting that topic then move on and mark it so that you can take the help of your teachers.

-Command on the language matters a lot specially in IT and SM.
-Presentation must be good enough to get the marks.
+A good command of the language matters a lot, especially in IT and SM.
+The presentation must be good enough to get the marks.
 Practice writing answers at home and match them with the institute material or suggested answers.

-SM is considered easy in comparison to IT but resultant checking in SM is tough as compare to IT.
+SM is considered easy in comparison to IT but resultant checking in SM is tough as compared to IT.